The 3 Most Challenging Moments that Can Make or Break Any Project

 Circling Back: The Remote Impact of Meeting Overload

+Imagine a day filled with a dozen meetings with barely any time to get real work done.
 This recent phenomenon fueled by remote work has teams playing conference call bingo but no time to focus on deadlines.
 No longer able to drop in for a quick chat, remote workers put time on the calendar for every question.
-Join us to discuss how project managers have learned new techniques for minimizing meetings and relying on alternative methods to free up calendar time.
+Join us to learn new techniques discuss how project managers have learned new techniques for minimizing meetings and relying on alternative methods to free up calendar time fit for a hybrid workforce.

 Building Teams with Diversity and Inclusion